symcd2020/Machine-Learning-Project/README.md

 Charts and plots will be used to illustrate:
 - Distributions of Label Appeal and STARS.
 - Correlations with the TARGET variable, indicating overall quality.
-- Predictive insights that support marketing and production decisions.
+- Relationship between Label Appeal, STARS, and Alcohol Content.

 ## Conclusion
-Through rigorous analysis, this project will provide actionable insights into how wine quality is perceived based on visual appeal and expert evaluations, aiding in better marketing and product positioning strategies.
+Label Appeal does have a significant impact on STARS rating or quality of wine.
+By understanding the interplay between visual appeal and expert evaluations, wine producers can tailor their marketing and product strategies to better meet consumer expectations and enhance brand perception.